kennethd/atlantic-dataeng/README.md

 # Introduction

 Given the time constraint, I chose to use `sqlite3` as the db, as it requires zero setup.

-I tend to not be a fan of ORMs, though I've used SQLAlchemy in the past, I thought it'd be faster for me to just write the SQL, though I just ended up spending too much time on custom validation code instead, and ran out of time before actually writing anything to the db anyway.
-I think the structure of the code is pretty self-evident though.
+I tend to not be a fan of ORMs, and though I've used SQLAlchemy in the past, I thought it'd be faster to just write the SQL, but ended up writing a custom little ORMish thing anyway.

 I like to make a point of keeping the webapp layer as thin as possible, simply being responsible for enforcing authentication, parsing input, passing data to